moodle/devdocs/docs/apis/plugintypes/tiny/index.md

 php admin/tool/pluginskel/cli/generate.php tiny_example.yml
 ```

 This will generate a working skeleton file for your plugin.
+Remember that you component name must start with `tiny_`.

 :::note Compiled JavaScript